Danilo D'Ambrosio: Torino

 On 12 January 2010, D'Ambrosio was signed by Torino in a co-ownership agreement for a €200,000 transfer fee.
 He made his Serie B debut on 16 January 2010 in a 4–1 home win against Grosseto.
 He was a regular for Torino during the season, scoring his first goal for the granata on 20 March 2010 in a 2–0 away win against Modena.
 Torino purchased the remaining half of his contract from Juve Stabia in June 2010 for an additional €500,000.

 During the following season, D'Ambrosio was also a starter for new coach Franco Lerda.
 He scored the first brace of his career in a 3–2 home win against Modena, one of the only two goals of his season.
 On 15 December 2010, he renewed his contract with Torino until 2014.
 However, his season was characterised by negative performances and Torino's failure to reach the playoffs made him the object of much criticism.

 New head coach Giampiero Ventura decided to focus on D'Ambrosio for the 2011–12 season, playing him as right back with Matteo Darmian.
 On 2 November 2011, he scored the winning goal against Reggina.
 He repeated this on 11 February 2012, scoring in a 3–1 win over Nocerina.
 Throughout the season, D'Ambrosio contributed 26 appearances and 3 goals with Torino being promoted.

 D'Ambrosio made his Serie A debut on 26 August 2012 during the goalless draw against Siena, appearing as a 93rd-minute-substitute, but did not start until 26 September against Udinese (0–0).
 He scored his first goal in Serie A during a 5–1 win away against Atalanta.
 In December 2012, he became Torino's vice-captain after Angelo Ogbonna suffered an injury.
 He was voted Torino's revelation of the year by the readers of Toro.it.

-D'Ambrosio covered as a left back in the 2013–14 season, scoring in the 2–2 home draw against Milan on 14 September 2013.
+D'Ambrosio covered as a left back in the 2013–14 season, scoring in the 2–2 home draw against AC Milan on 14 September 2013.
 He scored again the following week away against Bologna, in a game won 2–1 by Torino.
 On 13 December 2013, Torino chairman Urbano Cairo confirmed that D'Ambrosio would be leaving the club after turning down a contract extension.
 The former vice-captain concluded his experience at Torino with 119 appearances and 10 goals.